-- The British and Irish Paediatric Pathology Association (BRIPPA) - The Royal College of Obstetrics and Gynaecology (RCOG) - The Royal College of Midwives (RCM).
+- The British Paediatric Pathology Association (BRIPPA) - The Royal College of Obstetrics and Gynaecology (RCOG) - The Royal College of Midwives (RCM).

-The information used to develop this tissue pathway was collected from electronic searching of the medical literature, previous recommendations of the RCPath, RCOG and local guidelines, and protocols from perinatal pathology units in the UK.
+The information used to develop this tissue pathway was collected from electronic searching of the medical literature, previous recommendations of the RCPath, RCOG and local guidelines and protocols from perinatal pathology units in the United Kingdom.
 Published evidence was evaluated using modified SIGN guidance (see Appendix D).
-The level of evidence was either grade C or D, or met the Good Practice Point (GPP) criteria.
-Consensus of evidence in this tissue pathway was achieved by expert review.
-Gaps in the evidence will be identified by College Fellows via feedback received from consultation.
-The sections of this tissue pathway that indicate compliance with each of the AGREE II standards are indicated in Appendix E.
+The level of evidence was either grade C or D, or met the GPP/good practice point criteria.
+Consensus of evidence in the tissue pathways was achieved by expert review.
+Gaps in the evidence were identified by College Fellows via feedback received from consultation.

-Implementation of the tissue pathway to its full extent may have some cost implications or require some local organisational changes, as the delivery of placental pathology services varies widely between hospitals and is not available to all obstetric units in the UK.
+Implementation of the tissue pathway to its full extent may have some cost implications or require some local organisational changes, as the delivery of placental pathology services varies widely between hospitals and is not available to all obstetric units in the United Kingdom.

-A formal revision cycle for all tissue pathways takes place on a five-yearly basis.
-Each year, the College will ask the author(s) of the tissue pathways, in conjunction with the relevant subspecialty adviser to the College, to consider whether or not the document needs to be updated or revised.
+A formal revision cycle for all tissue pathways takes place on a 5-yearly basis.
+Each year, the College will ask the author(s) of the tissue pathways, in conjunction with the relevant sub-specialty adviser to the College, to consider whether or not the document needs to be revised.
 A full consultation process will be undertaken if major revisions are required.
-If minor revisions are required, an abridged consultation process will be undertaken whereby a short note of the proposed changes will be placed on the College website for two weeks for members' attention.
-If members do not object to the changes, the changes will be incorporated into the pathway and the full revised version (incorporating the changes) will replace the existing version on the publications page of the College website.
+If minor revisions are required, an abridged consultation process will be undertaken, whereby a short note of the proposed changes will be placed on the College website for one month for Fellowsqattention.
+If Fellows do not object to the changes, the short notice of change will be incorporated into the pathways and the full revised version (incorporating the changes) will replace the existing version on the publications page of the College.
 All changes will be documented in the data control section on the front page of the relevant pathway.

-The pathway was reviewed by the Clinical Effectiveness department, Working Group on Cancer Services and Lay Governance Group.
-It was placed on the College website for an abridged consultation with the membership from 11 July to 25 July 2019.
-All comments received from the Working Group, Lay Governance Group and membership were addressed by the authors to the satisfaction of the Chair of the Working Group and Clinical Lead for Guideline Review (Cellular Pathology).
+The pathway has been reviewed by the Clinical Effectiveness Department, Working Group on Cancer Services and Lay Governance Group.
+It has been placed on the College website for consultation with the membership from 24 April to 24 May 2017.
+All comments received from the Working Group, Lay Governance Group and membership have been addressed by the authors to the satisfaction of the Chair of the Working Group and Director of Publishing and Engagement.

 This pathway was developed without external funding to the writing group.
-The College requires the authors of tissue pathways to provide a list of potential conflicts of interest; these are monitored by the Clinical Effectiveness department and are available on request.
+The College requires the authors of tissue pathways to provide a list of potential conflicts of interest; these are monitored by the Director of Professional Standards and are available on request.
 The authors have declared no conflicts of interest.